Everton - Manchester United: How to watch, start time, odds, prediction

 Team news (INJURY REPORT)

-Richarlison remains suspended but Everton is hopeful that both James Rodriguez and Ben Godfrey can return from injury against the Red Devils, while Jarrad Branthwaite is available for selection.
-Carlo Ancelotti will update Seamus Coleman’s return later this week, while Mason Holgate has stepped up his rehab ahead of a return (Liverpool Echo).

-Manchester United will be without Eric Bailly (muscular), Alex Telles (COVID-19), Jesse Lingard (muscular), and Phil Jones (undisclosed).
+Manchester United make four changes to the team which lost at Istanbul Basaksehir in midweek, as David de Gea, Victor Lindelof, Fred and Scott McTominay all start.
+They are without Eric Bailly (muscular), Alex Telles (COVID-19), Jesse Lingard (muscular), and Phil Jones (undisclosed).

 What they’re saying ahead of Everton – Manchester United